British Agricultural Revolution: Enclosure

 In Europe, agriculture was feudal from the Middle Ages.
-In the traditional open-field system, many subsistence farmers cropped strips of land in large fields held in common and divided the produce.
-They typically worked under the auspices of the aristocracy or the Catholic Church, who owned much of the land.
+In the feudal open-field system, peasant farmers were assigned individual narrow strips of land in large fields which were used for growing crops.
+For the right to work this land they would pay a percentage of the yield to the aristocracy or the Catholic Church, who owned the land.
+A separate section of land in the same area would be "held in common" as grazing pasture.
+Periodically the grazing land would be rotated with the crop land to allow the land to recover.

 As early as the 12th century, some fields in England tilled under the open-field system were enclosed into individually owned fields.
 The Black Death from 1348 onward accelerated the break-up of the feudal system in England.
 Many farms were bought by yeomen who enclosed their property and improved their use of the land.
 More secure control of the land allowed the owners to make innovations that improved their yields.
 Other husbandmen rented property they "share cropped" with the land owners.
 Many of these enclosures were accomplished by acts of Parliament in the 16th and 17th centuries.

 The process of enclosing property accelerated in the 15th and 16th centuries.
 The more productive enclosed farms meant that fewer farmers were needed to work the same land, leaving many villagers without land and grazing rights.
 Many of them moved to the cities in search of work in the emerging factories of the Industrial Revolution.
 Others settled in the English colonies.
-English Poor Laws were enacted to help these newly poor.
+The English Poor Laws were a reaction to manage these newly poor, by institutionializing measures of support and controll, following similar medieval laws dealing with beggars and vagrants.

 Some practices of enclosure were denounced by the Church, and legislation was drawn up against it; but the large, enclosed fields were needed for the gains in agricultural productivity from the 16th to 18th centuries.
-This controversy led to a series of government acts, culminating in the General Enclosure Act of 1801 which sanctioned large-scale land reform.
+This controversy led to a series of government acts, culminating in the Inclosure (Consolidation) Act 1801 which sanctioned large-scale land reform.
 The process of enclosure was largely complete by the end of the 18th century.